Employment Opportunities at the Scottish Youth Parliament

 Reports to: Deputy Chief Executive

-Application notes: To apply for this role, please send completed Application Form and a CV to Jamie Dunlop, Deputy Chief Executive by post to SYP, Gordon Lamb House, 3 Jackson’s Entry, Edinburgh, EH8 8PJ or email to email@example.com.
+Application notes: To apply for this role, please send completed Application Form to Jamie Dunlop, Deputy Chief Executive by post to SYP, Gordon Lamb House, 3 Jackson’s Entry, Edinburgh, EH8 8PJ or email to firstname.lastname@example.org.

 The closing date for this post is 09:00 on Tuesday 2nd May 2017